ansdomain/ensjs-v3/README.md

 ### GqlManager

 The GQL manager is used as to separate the reliance of ENSjs from GQL.
-It only loads in GQL when it is needed, or not at all if specified in the constructor of the ENS class.
+It only loads in GQL when it is needed, or not at all if specified in the constructor of the ANS class.
 Very simply, it just exposes the core functions needed for ENSjs which can then be accessed.

 ### initialProvider

 The `initialProvider`, and similarly `checkInitialProvider` are used when creating single-use class instances with `withProvider`.
-It allows `withProvider` to act as a new ENS instance without having to await a promise, which simplifies the API.
+It allows `withProvider` to act as a new ANS instance without having to await a promise, which simplifies the API.
 `checkInitialProvider` is run on every function call given that it's extremely lightweight.

 ## Individual Functions